carlasouza/puppet-mediawiki/README.rst

 Mediawiki farm module
 =======================================

-Puppet Module to create many wikis using only one mediawiki installation.
+Puppet Module to create many wikis (on the sabe machine)  using only one mediawiki installation.

 Usage
 -----